-Victory Commercial Management Inc. (hereinafter referred to as "VCM", and where appropriate, the terms "Company", "we", "us" or "our" are also referred to VCM and its wholly owned and majority owned subsidiaries as a whole) was incorporated on July 5, 2017 under the laws of Nevada.
+Victory Commercial Management Inc. (hereinafter referred to as "VCM", and where appropriate, the terms "Company", "we", "us" or "our" are also referred to VCM and its wholly owned and majority owned subsidiaries) was incorporated on July 5, 2017 under the laws of Nevada.